laminas/laminas-mvc/doc/book/middleware.md

 Middleware may be provided as PHP callables, or as service names.

-> ### No action required
+### No action required

->
-> Unlike action controllers, middleware typically is single purpose, and, as
-> such, does require a default `action` parameter.
+Unlike action controllers, middleware typically is single purpose, and, as such, does not require a default `action` parameter.

 ## Middleware services